 Evaluation of the Head Start Designation Renewal System (DRS), 2012-2015

-In particular, this contract will design and conduct a study to address the following research questions of interest:
+In particular, this study addresses the following research questions:

 - RQ1.
 How effective is the DRS in identifying higher and lower quality Head Start grantees?

 - RQ2.
 How have Head Start grantees understood and responded to the provisions of the DRS in terms of their efforts to improve program operations and quality?

 - RQ3.
 What does competition look like and how do programs respond in communities where Head Start grantees are designated for competition?

 The points of contact are Amy Madigan and Nina Hetzner.